FundingCircle/loga/README.md

-# ServiceLogger
+# Loga

 ## Description
-ServiceLogger defines a single log format, logger and middleware logger to faciliate log aggregation.
+Loga defines a single log format, logger and middleware logger to faciliate log aggregation.

 It provides provides: